Hamzaboulhdir/Portfolio/README.md

 - **Summary**: The project focuses on analyzing energy consumption, waste management, and supply chain processes to identify sustainable practices.
 It involves predictive modeling and creating dashboards for visualizing the impact of various sustainability initiatives.
 - **Skills & Tools**: `Python` (Pandas, NumPy, Matplotlib, Seaborn), `SQL`, `Power Bi`.
 - **Status**: `Planning`

 ---

-## Completed Projects

-(To be updated regularly with summaries of completed projects)

----